Becoming a Property Manager

 - Fulfilling the accounting and financial duties related to the property

 - Managing evictions

 - Maintaining communications with owners and residents

 - Acting as a salesperson to find new residents

 - Addressing problem tenants

-- Performing move in and move out inspections
+- Performing move-in and move-out inspections

 Property Management Requirements